Coronavirus in NYC fills freezers with bodies, councilman warns of plan for 'temporary interment' in parks

 CLICK HERE FOR FULL CORONAVIRUS COVERAGE

 The mayor added he wasn't going into details because he didn't think "it’s a great thing to be talking about."
-Additional details about what particular city park or parks will be used for COVID-19 burials were not disclosed but de Blasio said that Hart Island in the Bronx was used in the past.
+Additional details about what particular city park or parks will be used for potential COVID-19 burials were not disclosed but de Blasio said that Hart Island in the Bronx was used in the past.

 "We have the capacity, we are working with the federal government," the mayor said.
 "We’re trying to treat every family with dignity to get them through this crisis."